 Body armor deteriorates over time.
 How quickly it deteriorates and to what degree depends on how often it's worn, the conditions (such as extreme heat and perspiration) under which it's worn, and how the owner cares for the vest.
-The best way to care for your body armor is to lay it flat or hang it in a climatecontrolled environment.
+The best way to care for your body armor is to lay it flat or hang it in a climate-controlled environment.
 Don't fold, roll or wad it up; this will cause set wrinkles, which is death to the materials.
 Don't launder your vest, only wipe it off with a damp cloth and don't use bleach.
 Most odor-eliminator products can be bad for your vest, so they're not recommended.
-It's puters, cameras and the like.
-When I was asked were borne as a result of the Omnibus Crime Control and Safe Streets Act of 1968, so they've been at this for a few years.
-They're the ones who've established the minimum performance requirements.
+It's a simple concept, take care of your vest and it'll take care of you.